The Real Housewives of New York City

-The Real Housewives of New York City (abbreviated RHONY) is an American reality television series that premiered on Bravo on March 4, 2008.
-Developed as the second installment of The Real Housewives franchise, it has aired thirteen seasons and focuses on the personal and professional lives of several women residing in New York City.
+The Real Housewives of New York City, abbreviated RHONY, is an American reality television series that premiered on Bravo on March 4, 2008.
+Developed as the second installment of The Real Housewives franchise, it has aired fifteen seasons and focuses on the personal and professional lives of several women residing in New York City.

+The cast of the first season consisted of Bethenny Frankel, Luann de Lesseps, Alex McCord, Ramona Singer, and Jill Zarin.
+Other housewives that starred in multiple of the first thirteen seasons include Kelly Killoren Bensimon, Sonja Morgan, Carole Radziwill, Heather Thomson, Dorinda Medley and Tinsley Mortimer.
+The series was rebooted in its fourteenth season, making it the first series in the franchise to be completely recast.
+The cast of the most recent fifteenth season consisted of Sai De Silva, Ubah Hassan, Erin Lichy, Jenna Lyons, Jessel Taank, Brynn Whitfield and Racquel Chevremont, with Rebecca Minkoff serving as a "friend of the housewives".

-The success of the show has resulted in two spin-offs; Bethenny Ever After and Bethenny & Fredrik.
+The success of the show has resulted in three spin-offs: Bethenny Ever After, Bethenny & Fredrik and Luann & Sonja: Welcome to Crappie Lake.

-Overview and casting
+Production

-Seasons 1–4
+Seasons 1–13: Original series

 While in pre-production, the show was initially titled Manhattan Moms.
 It was later rebranded to become the second installment of the then-new Real Housewives franchise.
-The first season premiered on March 4, 2008, and starred Bethenny Frankel, Luann de Lesseps, Alex McCord, Ramona Singer, and Jill Zarin.
+The first season premiered on March 4, 2008, and starred Bethenny Frankel, Luann de Lesseps, Alex McCord, Ramona Singer and Jill Zarin.
+Cast members were paid for their appearances on the series.
+Bethenny Frankel, for example, was paid $7,250 for the season.
 Kelly Killoren Bensimon was added to the cast for the second season, which premiered on February 17, 2009.
 The third season premiered March 4, 2010 and saw the addition of Sonja Morgan as a main cast member, along with Jennifer Gilbert in a recurring capacity.
 In August 2010, Frankel left the show in order to expand her Skinnygirl product line.
 Cindy Barshop replaced Frankel for the show's fourth season, which premiered on April 7, 2011.
-After the fourth season, McCord, Zarin, Killoren Bensimon, and Barshop were effectively let go from the show.
+After the fourth season, McCord, Zarin, Killoren Bensimon and Barshop were effectively let go from the show.